-Rihanna Meets Norman Bates As Marion Crane in Next Episode of ‘Bates Motel’
+Rihanna Meets Norman Bates As Marion Crane In Next Episode Of ‘Bates Motel’

 Interestingly enough in Hitchcock’s Psycho, Sam, who was played by John Gavin, owns a hardware store and has a large amount of debt, which is why he doesn’t feel right about marrying Marion (Janet Leigh) and saddling her with his financial baggage.
 Unlike his 2017 counterpart, 1960s Sam is divorced and not cheating on an unsuspecting wife.

 In the opening scene of the movie Psycho, Marion and Sam are seen getting dressed in a motel room after a romantic interlude.
 Their dialogue is much like that of the modern day couple, as they discuss marriage and Sam’s debt.
 Marion heads off to work and just like her Bates Motel counterpart, she decides to help out her debt-ridden beau and take off with $40,000 of a client’s money.
-While on the run she stops at Norman Bates’ (Anthony Perkins) motel and the rest is cinema history.
+While on the run, she stops at Norman Bates’ (Anthony Perkins) motel and the rest is cinema history.

 Need to catch up on #BatesMotel before Monday's check-in? pic.twitter.com/shJFCDwPvD